-PwC’s South African Economic Outlook 2021 (July) report updates our different forward-looking scenarios for the South African economy in 2021-2022.
-Our economic forecasts are influenced by assumptions about the adverse impact of COVID-19 lockdown restrictions, electricity load-shedding and unrest on business and consumer activity, combined with the positive impact of fiscal and monetary policy support.
+PwC’s South African Economic Outlook 2021 (October) report updates our different forward-looking scenarios for the South African economy in 2021-2022.
+Our economic forecasts are influenced by assumptions about the adverse impact of COVID-19 lockdown restrictions, electricity load-shedding and July’s social unrest, combined with the positive impact of fiscal and monetary policy support measures.

 Key content in this edition includes:

-This document provides forecasts for economic and employment growth, the unemployment rate, consumer price inflation, interest rates and the exchange rate.
-The report and associated projections are updated on a monthly basis - thought revisions could occur more frequently based on major economic data releases or key influential events.
-This edition is up to date as of 13 July 2021.
+This document provides forecasts for economic growth, the unemployment rate, consumer price inflation, interest rates and the exchange rate.
+The report and associated projections are updated on a monthly basis – although revisions could occur more frequently based on major economic data releases or key influential events.
+This edition is up to date as of 20 October 2021.

 * Can't see the registration form?
 Please refresh your page.